zzc6332/worker-handler/README.md

 If the `Action` does not need to return a value explicitly, the generic parameter passed should include `void`, such as `ActionResult<string | void>`.

+If no generic parameters are passed, it is equivalent to `ActionResult<void>`.